(NLDO) - The carving in the Spanish city of Marbella has been identified as the world's oldest work of rock art ever created by humans.

 On the other hand, these carvings could have had symbolic or ritual significance, which would have multiplied its value since ritual was another major step in the development of human society.

 Whatever their specific significance, their age alone is shocking.
-Prior to that, the oldest known rock art dates back around 100,000 years, and it wasn’t until another 50,000 years later that they really began to become popular.
+Prior to that, the oldest known rock art dates back around 100,000 years, and it wasn’t until another 50,000 years later that they really began to become widespread.

 This discovery not only extends the timeline of human art during the Paleolithic period, but also provides further evidence of human presence in the area around Marbella during this period.